 Equipment Breakdown insurance is subject to a per-occurrence deductible of \$10,000.
 Members are responsible for the deductible amount of each claim.

+Each new member now pays the program an admittance fee.
+This amount covers the member's share of unrestricted reserves.
 Members contract to remain in the program for a minimum of one year, and must give notice before August 31 to terminate participation the following September 1.
 The Interlocal Agreement is renewed automatically each year.
 Even after termination, a member is still responsible for contributions to the program for any unresolved, unreported, and in-process claims for the period they were a signatory to the Joint Purchasing Agreement.